Skip to main content

 1. Upload each media file (icon, picture, image, video, etc) and get it's URLs or IPFS CID.

-3. Upload the LSP4 Metadata JSON File to get its URL or IPFS CID.
+3. Upload the LSP4 Metadata JSON file to get its URL or IPFS CID.

 4. Encode the LSP4 Metadata JSON file URL as a VerifiableURI.